-The Wapta Icefields stretch far across the Canadian Rockies in Banff National Park, just north of Lake Louise, and this moderately challenging three-day course is a perfect way for thrillseeking hikers to see them.
+The Wapta Icefields stretch far across the Canadian Rockies in Banff National Park, just north of Lake Louise—and this moderately-challenging three-day course is a perfect way for thrillseeking hikers to see them.
+The icefields provide a unique opportunity for fit walkers and hikers to explore the stunning landscapes of the mountains, in a place that’s “normally reserved for mountaineers.”

 Day 1: Hike for roughly four hours across seven kilometres from Bow Lake to Bow Hut, starting along a popular trail and moving onward to a steeper route that rewards travellers with views of a stunning limestone gorge.
 Finish the day near the Bow Glacier with a clear view of the starry night sky, 2,350 metres above sea level.